Skip to main content

 2.3 SiteControllerInternalAddress, SiteControllerExternalAddress

-These addresses are used to by the Network Controller to contact the Site Controller.
+These addresses are used by the Network Controller to contact the Site Controller.

 2.4 AgentListenPort